 Germany and Kenya have a tradition of close partnership based on wide-ranging relations in the political, economic and cultural spheres.
 Germany was the first country to officially recognise Kenya after it gained independence in 1963.
 Kenya’s regional political clout makes it an important partner in a crisis-ridden region (Somalia, South Sudan, Great Lakes).
+Federal Foreign Minister Steinmeier visited Kenya in February 2015 and Federal Development Minister Müller was there in March 2016.
 Kenya is one of the principal partner countries of German development cooperation.
 German media and most of Germany’s political foundations maintain regional offices in Nairobi.

 Over the past few years, Germany’s economic interest in Kenya has grown, with more German companies setting up business there.
 In 2014, German imports from Kenya amounted to EUR 143 million, compared with EUR 114 million in 2013.
 German exports to Kenya were worth EUR 316.9 million in 2014, compared with EUR 299 million in 2013.

 Germany’s principal exports to Kenya are solar and wind technology, machinery, chemical and pharmaceutical products and motor vehicles.
 Germany’s main imports from Kenya are cut flowers, tea, coffee and vegetables.

 Germany and Kenya signed a double taxation agreement in 1979 and an investment protection agreement in 2000.
 In November 2012, the German Business Association (GBA) celebrated its 25th anniversary.
 Messe Frankfurt opened a regional office in Nairobi in 2011.
 Besides the GBA, a Germany Trade & Invest (GTAI) Delegate and a GTAI Correspondent have been active in Kenya since March 2012.
 After a 16-year interruption, Lufthansa resumed flights to Nairobi in October 2015.